DarrenCoppinger/milestone-project-4/README.md

         - Subject = "BarTender Contact Form - {{from_name}}"
         - Content = "{{contact_request}}  {{from_name}} can be contacted at {{from_email}}."
     - Then from the Installation section of EMAILJS copy user ID generated for you in the code snippet (<your_emailjs_user_id>).
-14. Generated a env.py file where you will store your environmental variables:
+14. Generate a env.py file where you will store your environmental variables:
     - SERCRET_KEY
     - STRIPE_PUBLISHABLE
     - STRIPE_SECRET